 - Ensure that you have finance, key card, basic card and driver’s license.

-If you have Outpatient Clinical appointment at the Women’s & Children’s Hospital you are expected to arrange and pay for travel there and back – the hospital does not provide funding for outpatient appointments.
+If you have an outpatient appointment at the Women’s and Children’s Hospital, you are expected to arrange and pay for travel there and back – the hospital does not provide funding for outpatient appointments.
 You may be able to get support from the Patient Assistance Travel Scheme (PATS) or similar, or your Local Healthcare Service or Community.

 Aboriginal Liaison Unit